Key takeaways

 This article dives into the consequences of getting a 1320 SAT score through an exploration of college applications as well as effective study approaches and extra factors relevant to admissions decisions.

-Is a 1320 SAT Score Good for College Admissions?
+Is a 1320 SAT Score Good?
+Percentile?

-List of Colleges Accepting a 1320 SAT Score
+Colleges That Accept a 1320 SAT Score

 Public Universities: